 Ann Arbor Mayor

 Christopher Taylor is an attorney with the law firm of Hooper Hathaway, focusing on business/commercial law and estate planning.
-He is running for his third term as mayor and faces Jack Eaton in the Aug.
-7 Democratic primary.
-For the first time, the candidate elected mayor this year will serve a four-year term.
+He is running for his third term as mayor and faces no opposition on the Nov.
+6 ballot.
+This position has a four-year term.

 On his campaign website, Taylor describes his views on a range of issues in the categories of improving basic services, promoting equity, and ensuring sustainability.
 Among other things, he supports building more affordable housing, creating a community policing committee, and speaking out against "Trumpism."

 During his tenure on council, Taylor has sponsored or co-sponsored over 250 resolutions, ordinances and nominations.
 Resolutions he has sponsored include creating a new police oversight commission (a version that differed significantly from recommendations of a task force), authorizing funds to buy back the former Y lot (passed) and pledging to support net neutrality (passed).
 Resolutions he has co-sponsored include creating a task force for a community policing commission (passed), opposing the Concealed Carry Reciprocity Act of 2017 (passed), and committing the city to using 100% clean and renewable energy for its operations (passed).